Ben435/learning-hotwire/README.md

 It makes _sense_, but I don't see how it doesn't get messy with any sort of scale.
 I guess it doesn't by not having much scale?
 As you only need it for this weird edge case of logic, where you need a very complex component, so shouldn't need many of these for most apps.

-Eg: maybe just 1 for each "widget", eg: filtering a list of results, auto-complete search,
+Eg: maybe just 1 for each "widget", eg: filtering a list of results, auto-complete search, etc.

 #### Side note